Date: 17 December 2015Copyright © David Boettcher 2006 - 2019 all rights reserved.

 The section below is from my second page about technical aspects of watch movements.

-If you have any questions or comments, please don't hesitate to contact me via my Contact me page.
+If you have any questions or comments, please don't hesitate to contact me via my Contact Me page.

-Each swing of the balance from the centre to the point where it reverses and returns to the centre is called a vibration or beat.
-The Swiss use the term vibration, Americans use beat.
-Escapements are often characterised by their "vibrations per hour" (vph), sometimes shortened to simply "vibrations", or beats per hour (bph).
+Each swing of the balance from the centre to the point where it reverses and then returns to the centre is called a vibration or beat.

-At the start of each vibration, as the balance swings through the centre line, a line joining its axis of rotation to that of the escape wheel, the impulse pin moves the lever and a tooth of the escape wheel is unlocked by a pallet.
-The shape of the pallet face and escape wheel tooth are designed so that after unlocking an impulse is given to the balance, replacing the energy lost by friction and keeping it turning.
+At the start of each vibration, as the balance swings through the centre line, a line joining its axis of rotation to that of the escape wheel, the impulse pin moves the lever and a tooth of the escape wheel is unlocked by a pallet and ‘escapes’.
+The shape of the pallet face and escape wheel tooth are designed so that, after unlocking, a push called an ‘impulse’, is given to the balance, replacing energy lost by friction.
 After the escape wheel has turned slightly, the other pallet catches a tooth of the escape wheel and the lever hits the banking pin, locking the escape wheel.
 The process of unlocking and locking generates an audible tick.

-Very old pocket watches ran at 14,400, 15,400 or 16,200 vibrations per hour.
-The 18,000 vph escapement eventually superseded all of these and for many decades this was standard, giving 5 vibrations or ticks per second.
+Escapements are often characterised by their "vibrations per hour" (vph), sometimes shortened to simply "vibrations", or beats per hour (bph).
+Very old pocket watches run at 14,400, 15,400 or 16,200 vibrations per hour.
+The 18,000 vph escapement eventually superseded these in the nineteenth century.
+For many decades this remained the standard, giving 5 vibrations or ticks per second.
 With 3,600 seconds in an hour, 5 ticks per second = 18,000 vph.
 An 18,000 vph escapement makes one vibration, and gives one tick, every 0.2 seconds.

-Copyright © David Boettcher 2006 - 2017 all rights reserved.
-This page updated January 2016.
+Copyright © David Boettcher 2006 - 2019 all rights reserved.
+This page updated June 2018.
 W3CMVS.